Multiplay

-Multiplay (UK) Ltd is a UK-based company which was incorporated in May 1997.
+Multiplay (UK) Ltd. is a UK-based company which was incorporated in May 1997.
 Originally founded as a gaming events company, it now specialises in dedicated game servers, working directly with game studios and publishers.

 The company is owned by Unity Technologies.

 History

 Multiplay started as a LAN event organiser in 1999 hosting their first event "Insomnia" in conjunction with Wireplay.
 The event underwent a name change to i-series for their second event "i2" due to splitting with Wireplay.

 On 2 December 2013 Multiplay announced the Insomnia event would move to the Ricoh Arena for i51 onwards citing continued growth.
 The event moved again for i56 onwards, this time to the Birmingham NEC, the UK's largest exhibition centre.

 Multiplay was sold to GAME in 2015.
 The digital half of the business was further sold to Unity Technologies in 2017.
 Whilst the events portion rebranded as Player1 Events.

-On the 3rd of January 2019 Multiplay notified users that they would be ending their Community Servers.
-They closed down Community servers on the 28th of February 2019.
+On 3 January 2019 Multiplay notified users that they would be ending their Community Servers.
+They closed down Community servers on 28 February 2019.